-Characteristics of persons manifesting different degrees of intellectual disability/autism and other developmental disabilities from early childhood through adolescence.
-The course emphasizes implications for educational programming, curriculum, and instruction.
+Characteristics of persons manifesting different degrees of intellectual disability, Autism Spectrum Disorders, and other developmental disabilities from early childhood through adolescence.
+The course emphasizes human developmental processes and variations including the impact of socio-contextual factors in the home, school, and community on students' readiness to learn.